Adding a secret to an application

-This article walks you through the process of creating a secret manually.
 In practice, many of the secrets you will use in your applications are created automatically (e.g. database credentials).
+But if you have any third party application secrets, you can use this guide to create, store and make them available to your application.

 Pre-requisites